How to Choose Your Coffee Grind According to Your Equipment

 V60 & pour-over filter

-Aim for complete extraction in 2 min 30 to 3 min.
-A grind that is too fine will result in slow flow and a bitter coffee.
-Too coarse, the water will flow too quickly and the coffee will be flat.
+Aim for a full extraction in 2 min 30 to 3 min.
+Too fine a grind will slow the flow and make the coffee bitter.
+Too coarse, water passes too quickly and the coffee will be flat.

 Medium